ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 {% endraw %}
 {% endhighlight %}

-For starters, we are going to write a function that generates random strings consisting of lowercase letters, digits, and whitespace characters, of varying length.
+For starters, we will write a function that generates random strings consisting of lowercase letters, digits, and whitespace characters of varying lengths.
 We will use it to see how our different solutions scale with increasing input size.
-When coding such problems it's very important to have abundant examples that cover all edge cases.
-By the way, I've found it easier to write and run my code in a Jupyter Notebook inside Visual Studio Code, and then paste it to Leetcode.
+When coding such problems, it's essential to have abundant examples that cover all edge cases.
+By the way, I've found it easier to write and run my code in a Jupyter Notebook inside Visual Studio Code and then paste it to Leetcode.

 {% highlight python %}
 {% raw %}